-A few sample images from a batch of glass I’ve got access to via a friend Phil.
+A few sample images from a batch of glass of Trams in Norwich I’ve got access to via a friend Phil.
 There are only three of these and they are in a bit of a state, looks like they weren’t fixed terribly well and are quite badly smoked so I’ve had to pull them back a bit by processing them, but they are a reasonable representation of what they probably should look like had they not been slowly developing for the last 100-ish years.

 Rumour has it these were taken in Thorpe or possibly Trowse, and a bit of poking about has revealed they date from after 1906 as this former trailer car has been converted to powered.
 Sadly I can’t read the route board in the side window, so we can’t tell for sure, hopefully a tram expert out there will know where the 46 ran from and too.